jiafeitech/cvm-ui-desktop/README.md

     An operating system made by JIΛFEI (jiafeitech)
 </h3>

+# Get an image

+You can download an ISO file from the [releases page](https://github.com/jiafeitech/cvm-ui-desktop-repo/releases)

 # Building an image

 This operating system is based on Arch Linux.
 So building with Arch linux is recommended